Quick Tips to Attract Pollinators to Your Garden

 Plant Pollinator's Favorites for an Earth-Friendly Garden

-Planning a pollinator friendly garden is as easy as picking out the best plants to make your bees, hummingbirds, and butterflies happy.
-Flowers are not only lovely to our eyes but essential to the worlds ecosystem.
+Planning a pollinator-friendly garden is as easy as picking out the best plants to make your bees, hummingbirds, and butterflies happy.
+Flowers are essential to the world's ecosystem.
 Bugs and animals of all types depend on flowers for nutrition and survival.
 Gardeners can do their part by planting varieties that benefit pollinators the most.

 Worldwide, approximately 1,000 plants grown for food, beverages, fibers, spices, and medicines need to be pollinated by animals in order to produce the goods on which we depend.
 Foods and beverages produced with the help of pollinators include blueberries, chocolate, coffee, melons, peaches, pumpkins, vanilla, and almonds.
 All things that we as humans love to treat ourselves to.
 I know I couldn’t live without my coffee and chocolate!